30 Stuffed Recipes with Edible Bowls

 I used this recipe when I was in a culinary-arts program and had to prepare an entire buffet by myself.
 It’s an impressive party appetizer yet goes together so easily. —Amy Gaisford, Salt Lake City, Utah

-These boats are great with tortilla chips, beans or rice.
+These boats are wonderful with tortilla chips, beans or rice.
 You can also cover them, pack them on ice, and take them to a picnic or potluck.
 Straight from the oven or cold, they’re always delicious. —Frances Benthin, Scio, Oregon

 When I had my kitchen remodeled, I lost the recipe for these mushrooms.
 But I’d shared it so many times, I had no trouble finding someone to “lend” it back to me. —Beverly Pierce, Indianola, Mississippi